sherlock-audit/2023-01-uxd-judging/README.md

 Source: https://github.com/sherlock-audit/2023-01-uxd-judging/issues/402

 ## Found by
-berndartmueller, yixxas, HollaDieWaldfee, Bahurum, rvierdiiev, duc, peanuts
+yixxas, Bahurum, berndartmueller, duc, peanuts, rvierdiiev, HollaDieWaldfee

 ## Summary
 Function `vault.deposit` and `vault.withdraw` of vault in contract `PerpDepository` need to be passed with the amount in raw decimal of tokens (is different from 18 in case using USDC, WBTC, ... as base and quote tokens).
 But some calls miss the conversion of decimals from 18 to token's decimal, and pass wrong decimals into them.